survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 Especially popular projects are constrained by the amount of maintainers they have.
 This means that the demand for support can exceed the bandwidth of the team.
 Managing issues well is one of the keys to dealing with this problem.

 Poorly formatted and incomplete issues waste time.
-In the worst case you won’t have enough information to reproduce the issue and won’t be able to help the user.
+In the worst case you won’t have enough information to reproduce the issue and couldn’t help the user.
 The problem can be solved by improving the standard of issues and not accepting poor ones.

 GitHub’s [issue templates](https://help.github.com/articles/creating-an-issue-template-for-your-repository/) can help with this issue.
 When a user creates an issue, they will see the template instead of a blank text field.
 [Babel](https://raw.githubusercontent.com/babel/babel/master/.github/ISSUE_TEMPLATE.md) and [npm](https://raw.githubusercontent.com/npm/npm/latest/.github/issue_template.md) have good examples of issue templates.
-Unfortunately, these templates are just text, and the user may (and many of them do) remove it, so some projects use bots to verify that the user has answered questions from the template, see the _Automation_ chapter for more details.
+Unfortunately, these templates are only text, and the user may (and many of them do) remove it, so some projects use bots to verify that the user has answered questions from the template, see the _Automation_ chapter for more details.

 ## How to Manage Pull Requests